ecmwf/anemoi-graphs/docs/index.rst

 meteorological organisations will share, allowing them to easily train models from existing recipes but with their own data.

-This package provides a series of utility functions for used by the rest of the *Anemoi* packages.
+The `anemoi-graphs` package allows you to design custom graphs for training data-driven weather models.
+The graphs are built using a `recipe`, which is a YAML file that specifies the nodes and edges of the graph.

 -  :doc:`overview`